 A vernal pool is a small, usually temporary body of water that supports a unique biological community.
 Some vernal pools are not be much bigger than a large puddle, but all vernal pools make an important contribution to the diversity of our wildlife.
-By taking the time to certify a vernal pool, you document its location and its biology, and provide an important level of protection to the pool’s fragile biological community.
+By taking the time to certify a vernal pool, you document its location and its biology, and provide an important level of protection to this fragile ecosystem.

 Contact Jane Winn for information.

 Video tutorial (in two parts)